Cup-Of-JavaScript/javascript-postgres-db/assignments.md

 ## Data Access

 #### Ex.
 13 Get Person
-Create an arrow function called `getPerson` that accepts a person id and returns all the informat for a person.
+Create an arrow function called `getPerson` that accepts a person id and returns all the information for a person.

 #### Ex.
 14 Get Books
 Create an arrow function called `getBooks` that accepts a bookstore id and returns all the books for this bookstore.